 This fascinating and varied book celebrates Roger Robinson's equally varied career as writer, scholar, teacher, journalist, runner, announcer, and friend (etc).
 Some of the 52 contributions are memoirs of Roger in his many different aspects, but others are outstanding original work in literary scholarship, running journalism, sports history, theatre and opera history, biography, poetry, personal memoir, and much else.
 It is an important source book in several fields, as well as a richly entertaining (and eccentric) feast of great writing.

 Running Writing Robinson, edited by David Carnegie, Paul Millar, David Norton, and Harry Ricketts, published by Victoria University Press, 2011.
-Direct sale through this website US$25, NZ$30 + postage.
+Reduced price for direct sale through this website US$20, NZ$25 + $5postage.